 Typically, this takes weeks of frequent drug use, but in some cases, tolerance can also develop after a single dose or short-term drug use.

-Types of illicit drug tolerance include:
+Common illicit drug tolerances include:

 - heroin tolerance